sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables/Fundamentals 4: Working with Pivot Tables.md

 ## What we've covered
 Duration: 5

-In this lab we covered why you might use a Pivot Table, how to use Sigma to create one adding conditional formatting and drilling down on table data.
+In this QuickStart we covered why you might use a Pivot Table, how to use Sigma to create one adding conditional formatting and drilling down on table data.

 **Additional Resource Links**